mitchhentges/json-parse/README.md

 I figured "hey, Jackson's cool and all, but it's so _big_.
 Why not make my own JSON parser"?
 This is the culmination of my efforts, and it's quite effective.

+## ...
+Why is the code so messy?

+I was going for 100% speed and 5% maintainability.
+It's small, so the maintainability hit won't be too bad, and once the bugs are worked out, then (ideally) nobody will ever have to touch the code again #pipedreams.